Fleyhag/SCaSE/README.md

 This repository provides a customized pipeline for extracting structured material data directly from scientific publications.
 The extracted data can be used for downstream tasks such as materials informatics, machine learning, and database construction.

 📁 Directory Structure

-├── data/
-│   ├── 100_labeled_Papers.zip  # 439 samples from 100 labeled alloy papers
+data/100_labeled_Papers.zip  439 samples from 100 labeled alloy papers
-│   ├── example_literature/     # Example input: full-text HTML from a ScienceDirect paper
-│   └── output/                 # Output folder for extracted data (JSON format) ├── web_extractor/              # Chrome extension for downloading full-text HTML ├── config.yaml                 # Configuration file for model and API key ├── prompt.py                   # prompts used in SCaSE
-├── run.py                      # Main script to run the extraction pipeline ├── README.md
+data/example_literature/     Example input: full-text HTML from a ScienceDirect paper web_extractor/               Chrome extension for downloading full-text HTML config.yaml                  Configuration file for model and API key prompt.py                    prompts used in SCaSE run.py                       Main script to run the extraction pipeline
-└── requirements.txt

 ⚙️ Setup & Usage
 1. Prerequisites